cmosqueda/affitnity-react/README.md

 Make sure that postgresql has been properly installed and configured in your device.
 Install it first if it's not yet installed.

-Open new window of the initial_data.json located inside the (backend/) folder.
-Make sure that the initial_data.json is encoded in UTF-8 and valid JSON format.
-In VSCode, you can change its UTF structure at the bottommost menu panel UTF-\*\* and change it into UTF-8.

-Then, load the initial_data.json found inside the (backend/) folder.
-This loads the postgresql schema of this system's database for the Django model to migrate.
+Contact me for the postgresql database schema.

+After getting the schema, make migrations to apply it in Django backend.

-> py manage.py loaddata initial_data.json
+> py manage.py makemigrations

 Run migrations inside the same folder (backend/):